MarkKurzeja/markkurzeja.github.io/content/post/orthonormal_recipe.md

 Q \leftarrow (I + S)(I - S)^{-1}
 $$

-There are two ways to turn $A$ into a skew symmetric matrix:
+There are two ways parameterize a skew-symmetric matrix $S$ from an arbitary matrix $A$:

 | Method | Formulation |
 | --- | --- |
 | Use all of $A$ directly | $ S \leftarrow A - A^T $
 | Use the lower-tri components of $A$ | $$ \begin{align*} A_{\text{lower}} &\leftarrow \text{Tril}(A, \text{diag = false}) \\\\ S &\leftarrow A_{\text{lower}} - A_{\text{lower}}^T \end{align*} $$ |

-This second formulation is preferred, when it is economic, since it allows us to get two orthonormal matrices out of $A$ instead of one if we utilize the upper triangular section of $A$ instead.
+This second formulation is preferred, when possible, since it allows us to get two orthonormal matrices out of $A$ instead of one.
+The second matrix can be created using the upper triangular portion of $A$ instead.

-With the skew-symmetric formulation of $A$, we can generate $Q$:
+With $S$ in hand, we can generate $Q$:

 $$
 \begin{align*}